toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2017/uikit-init-patterns/index.md

 title: UIKit init patterns
 description: Learn about the initialization process of the two well known classes in UIKit.
 Say hello to UIViewcontroller, and UIView init patterns.
 publication: 2017-10-10 16:20:00
-tags: Swift, iOS, design patterns
+tags:
+    - ios
+    - uikit
+    - design-pattern
 authors:
   - tibor-bodecs
 ---